ardalis/ardalis-com-gatsby/src/pages/blog/die-hard-is-a-christmas-movie.md

 ![Hans discovers Mrs McClane](/img/die-hard-mrs-mcclane.gif)

 A big part of the movie is one of John trying to get back together with Holly so they can spend Christmas together with their children.
 It's a difficult road he has to travel, literally walking across broken glass sometimes, but in the end they're together.
+It's definitely a holiday trope to have romantic couples overcome obstacles to spend the holiday with one another (and their family).

 ### Romance